 Where the DCC identifies any Response where the current Firmware Version returned by the Device matches an entry on the CPL for that Device Model and that Firmware Version is different to the value currently held in the Smart Metering Inventory for that Device, an update to the Smart Metering Inventory shall be made by the DCC.

 The DCC Systems shall update the DeviceFirmwareVersion data item within the Smart Metering Inventory to record the new DeviceFirmwareVersion value for the specified Device ID received in the Response.
-Where the DeviceFirmwareVersion for the specified Device is now the current valid version, and the Device Status was ‘Suspended’ and the Firmware Version returned by the Device matches an entry on the CPL for that Device Model with a status of “Current” the DCC Systems shall update the Device Status to the status it held immediately prior to its “Suspension” and DCC Alert N29 will be sent to the Responsible Supplier and to the Electricity Distributor or Gas Transporter.
+Where the DeviceFirmwareVersion for the specified Device is now the current valid version, and the Device Status was ‘Suspended’ and the Firmware Version returned by the Device matches an entry on the CPL for that Device Model with a status of “Current” the DCC Systems shall update the Device Status to the status it held immediately prior to its suspension and DCC Alert N29 will be sent to the Responsible Supplier and to the Electricity Distributor or Gas Transporter.

 If the Firmware Version returned by the Device matches an entry on the CPL for that Device Model with a status of “Removed”, the SMI Firmware Version will be updated, and the Device Status will be set to ‘Suspended’.
 In this case DCC Alert N50 will be sent to the Responsible Supplier.
-In addition, DCC Alert N28 will be sent to the Responsible Supplier and to the Electricity Distributor or Gas Transporter to notify the “Suspension” of the Device.
+In addition, DCC Alert N28 will be sent to the Responsible Supplier and to the Electricity Distributor or Gas Transporter to notify the suspension of the Device.
 All DSP Future Dated and Scheduled Service Requests shall be deleted for the ‘Suspended’ Device(s) and DCC Alert N40 and N41 will be sent to the Service Users responsible for those Service Requests.

 If the Firmware Version returned by the Device is invalid (doesn’t match an entry on the CPL for that Device Model) and that Firmware Version is different to the value currently held in the Smart Metering Inventory for that Device, DCC Alert N51 will be sent to the Responsible Supplier and the Smart Metering Inventory Firmware Version will be updated with the Firmware Version returned by the Device.
 As there is no entry on the CPL, the Device Status of the Device will be set to ‘Suspended’ and an additional DCC Alert N28 will be sent to the Responsible Supplier and to the Electricity Distributor or Gas Transporter.
 All DSP Future Dated and Scheduled Service Requests shall be deleted for the ‘Suspended’ Device and DCC Alerts N40 and N41 will be sent to the Service Users responsible for those Service Requests.